cgabriel5/eventjs/README.md

 <a name="what-it-does"></a>
 ### What It Does

-* Create/manage/disable/enable events
+* Create, Remove, Manage (list / disable / enable) events
-* List all events made

 <a name="add-to-project"></a>
 ### Add To Project